 Inside any of UAPL’s library branches, simply use one of our public computers, or use your device to connect to our wifi, then sign up for a free account at nytimes.com/register.
 Then read all the articles you would like!

-Outside the library, log into your account on UAPL’s online catalog.
-On the right-hand side of the page, you will see the NYT Complimentary Access code.
+Outside the library, log into “My Account” on UAPL’s online catalog.
+Click on your name on the top, right-hand side of the page to go to your account information.
+Scroll down to find the NYT Complimentary Access code on the bottom right.
 Click Redeem to have this entered.
 You will have to create or log into your NYTimes.com account.
+You will then be able to read unlimited articles on any internet browser or on NYT smartphone apps.
 This code will expire after three days (72 hours).
 When that happens, go back to your UAPL catalog account to redeem it again, and as often as you would like!

 To access other newspaper and magazine titles, click here to see what is available through UAPL's subscriptions.

 - Brian Selznick’s The Marvels: Who Are They Really???
 Created by Jennifer in Youth Services

 - It's a Fact: Perfectly Pink Created by Laura in Youth Services